Sir-Satan/Mythical_Lands/README.md

 # Installation
 To install the Mythical Lands mod, please follow these steps:

-Ensure you have the latest version of Miner Forged installed.
+1: Ensure you have the latest version of Miner Forged installed.

-Download the mod files from the GitHub repository.
+2: Download the mod files from the GitHub repository.

-Extract the downloaded files and place them into the total miner mods folder (documents >>> My games>>> Total Miner >>> Mods).
+3: Extract the downloaded files and place them into the total miner mods folder (documents >>> My games>>> Total Miner >>> Mods).

-Launch Miner Forged and select the Mythical Lands mod from the available mods in the mod menu when in the world settings menu.
+4: Launch Miner Forged and select the Mythical Lands mod from the available mods in the mod menu when in the world settings menu.

-Enjoy the enhanced gameplay experience offered by Mythical Lands!
+5: Enjoy the enhanced gameplay experience offered by Mythical Lands!(if you don't enjoy, your game will break)

 # Feedback and Support
 If you encounter any issues, have suggestions, or want to provide feedback on the Mythical Lands mod, please submit an issue on the GitHub repository.